What’s your approach to language arts?

 Many parents find that notebooking is a great idea, but feel out of their realm pulling it together.
 Many just don’t have the time.
 This is why WinterPromise provides a full line of notebooking supplies for our parents.
 We do the work for you!

-There are four types of supplies for notebooking we provide:
+There are three types of supplies for notebooking we provide:

 “Timelines in History” provides a blank timeline that serves as a “spine” for the other three supplies.